Reagintaylor/Reaction/reaction/README.md

 - finish adding content to pages
 - import the components into App.js in src folder
-- fonts go in idnex.css
+- fonts go in index.css

+## Credits

+- Used the activity from class
+/